 Radiography is a dynamic and developing profession at the technological forefront of the fast-changing health care environment.
-Through a combination of academic study and clinical practice this course provides an all-encompassing experience that, on completion, enables you to apply for registration with the Health and Care Professions Council (HCPC) as a diagnostic radiographer: a requirement for practice in the UK.
+Through a combination of academic study and clinical practice this course provides an all-encompassing experience that enables you to put theory into practice.
+Upon completion of this degree you should have the skills to produce the highest quality images while providing patients with excellent care, enabling you to apply for registration with the Health and Care Professions Council (HCPC) as a Diagnostic Radiographer: a requirement for practice in the UK.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|